 Or you can use adviceDirect, a service that will provide you with portfolio management, but the fees are a percentage of the account, yet you need $50000 to open such an account

 It is also necessary to understand that the needs of each and every investor are different and hence, the platform is to serve the specific needs.

-Also, the per trade fees for BMO InvestorLine has a flat fee of $9.95.
+Also, the per-trade fees for BMO InvestorLine have a flat fee of $9.95.